makwingchi/Nashville_Home_Price_Prediction/README.md

 ***

-# 5. Discussion{#link13}
+# 5. Discussion

-Generally speaking, we believe our model is an effective one, because it¡¯s both relatively accurate and generalizable.
+Generally speaking, we believe our model is an effective one, because itÂ¡Â¯s both relatively accurate and generalizable.
 First of all, the model could account for around 65.2% of variations for home sale prices.
 In addition, almost every single independent variable in our model is statistically significant at least at 95% confidence level, suggesting the reliable predicting power of the model.
 Regarding generalizability, the cross-validation technique suggests that the home prices (in log format) our model produces are approximately 0.29 different from the true values.
 Other indicators such as the low standard deviation of R-squared (0.085) in the 100-fold cross-validation test also indicates our model is able to perform well in most subsets.
 As spatial analysts, we also care about generalizability across space.
-According to Moran¡¯s I test, there is no significant spatial auto-correlation in the model.
+According to MoranÂ¡Â¯s I test, there is no significant spatial auto-correlation in the model.
 The model performs similarly well across zip codes with different levels of wealth as well.
-Therefore, it¡¯s reasonable to consider our final model useful to predict home prices in Nashville, Tennessee.
+Therefore, itÂ¡Â¯s reasonable to consider our final model useful to predict home prices in Nashville, Tennessee.

 During data wrangling, we did find some interesting variables.
 First, we surprisingly found that the distance to nearest 20 public art collections is a significant predictor of home prices.
 A culture of art appreciation might have formed in Nashville.
 Thus, proximity to art collections adds value to homes.
 Public art locations cluster in the core of the city, helping explain the relatively high sales prices there.
 Second, the total finished area with a negative adjustment amount in case the computer sketch routine is not precise enough is a powerful predicting factor.
 This indicates that a more accurate home area is helpful when considering the impact on home prices.
 Third, the proportion of economically disabled students in nearest 15 public schools has negative influence on home prices.
-The reason might be that parents believe the better the economic conditions of students¡¯ families, the better the teaching quality of the schools and academic performance of students.
+The reason might be that parents believe the better the economic conditions of studentsÂ¡Â¯ families, the better the teaching quality of the schools and academic performance of students.

 Some independent variables in our model are more effective in terms of significant level.
 In internal characteristics, whether the home is single-family home, total finished area with an adjustment, lot size, and whether the owner is offsite are more important than others.
 Generally, the larger the home and land, the higher the sales price.
 Being a single-family home adds value to homes, which is probably because of home buyers' preference for privacy.
 Having an offsite owner, on the other hand, leads to the decrease of home sales price perhaps due to some inconvenience brought by it.
 As for demographic predictors, median home values in block groups and proportion of white population are more important in predicting home prices.
 When it comes to amenities and public services, as discussed above, distance to public art collections plays a very important role.
 All spatial lag variables are essential and significant at 99.9% level in predicting home sales prices.
 These predictors also have larger coefficients.
 This is easy to understand because almost every buyer would take nearby prices as a reference for surrounding environment.

 To examine the effectiveness and generalizability of our model, we conducted a 25% randomly selected out-of-sample test and a 100-fold cross-validation test.
 In the 25% test set, the average difference between predicted prices and observed prices (MAE) is slightly less than $90k, and the average difference in percentage between these two (MAPE) is 36%.
 Shown by the cross-validation test, the average difference between predicted and observed home prices is 0.29 after log transformation.
-The low standard deviations of both MAE and R-squared are another proof of the model¡¯s ability to perform well in most cases.
-Consequently, we are confident on our model¡¯s generalizability across different datasets.
+The low standard deviations of both MAE and R-squared are another proof of the modelÂ¡Â¯s ability to perform well in most cases.
+Consequently, we are confident on our modelÂ¡Â¯s generalizability across different datasets.

-When it comes to spatial generalizability, the Moran¡¯s I test for the residuals shows that there is no significant spatial auto-correlation here.
+When it comes to spatial generalizability, the MoranÂ¡Â¯s I test for the residuals shows that there is no significant spatial auto-correlation here.
 Admittedly, during out-of-sample prediction, the prediction errors in a few zip code districts are indeed relatively high, but it may just result from the small housing sample size.
-The later ¡®spatial cross-validation¡¯ proves the model¡¯s generalizability across space.
+The later Â¡Â®spatial cross-validationÂ¡Â¯ proves the modelÂ¡Â¯s generalizability across space.
 Specifically, the average difference between predicted and observed home prices (in log format) ranges from 0.269 in wealthy zip codes, to 0.327 in poor zip codes, which is not a big gap.
-That said, we still cannot ignore the fact that our model performs better in where the mean price of houses or individuals¡¯ income level is higher.
+That said, we still cannot ignore the fact that our model performs better in where the mean price of houses or individualsÂ¡Â¯ income level is higher.
 This suggests the model is likely still missing some factors associated with the prices of lower-income neighborhood houses.

 ***

-# 6. Conclusion{#link14}
+# 6. Conclusion

 We would recommend our model to Zillow in their future home price analysis and prediction, not only because our model is able to explain the majority of variation of home sale prices, but also its generalizability across both different datasets and space.
 However, it does not mean there is no room for improvement.
-As previously mentioned, we should try to find and introduce more effective factors correlated with prices of homes in poorer districts to better the model¡¯s performance and make the model more generalizable across the entire city.
+As previously mentioned, we should try to find and introduce more effective factors correlated with prices of homes in poorer districts to better the modelÂ¡Â¯s performance and make the model more generalizable across the entire city.
 In addition,  it would be beneficial for us to get the exact year when the houses were sold.
 The reason is that almost every economic phenomenon has something to do with time.

 ***

-# APPENDIX{#link15}
+# APPENDIX
 This section includes how the data used in the above analyses are collected and processed.
 The original dataset called "train.and.test_student.csv" contains several fields of homesales characteristics.

 We first wrangle the internal characteristics as follows.